 The Fund's Terms and Conditions provide for the subscriptions and redemptions of units throughout the week and it is, therefore, exposed to the liquidity risk of meeting unitholders redemptions at any time.
-As at 31 December 2024 and 31 December 2023, the Fund's cash and cash equivalents, advance against allotment of securities, dividend receivable and investments measured at FVTPL are considered to be short-term in nature and realisable.
+As at 31 December 2024 and 31 December 2023, the Fund's cash and cash equivalents, investments measured at FVTPL and advance against allotment of securities are considered to be short-term in nature and realisable.
 The Fund Manager monitors liquidity requirements on a regular basis and seek to ensure that funds are available to meet commitments as they arise.